mixxxdj/manual/source/chapters/user_interface.rst

                indicated by a level meter going into its red region or an LED labeled "clipping" turning on.**

-  .. seealso:: For a more in depth explanation of how to set your gains, see
+  .. seealso:: For an explanation of why you should set your gains this way, see
                :ref:`Setting your levels properly (gain staging) <djing-gain-staging>`.

 **Head Gain Knob**
-  This knob controls the gain of the headphone output signal that Mixxx sends to your sound card.
+  This knob controls the gain applied to the headphone output signal that Mixxx sends to your sound card.
 Generally, this knob should not be adjusted.
 To adjust the volume in your headphones, adjust your sound card's gain on the headphone output.
 Most external sound cards have a gain knob specifically for the